sarthakag99/TinDog/README.md

 # TinDog
-A simple webite using HTML5 and CSS3 and Bootstarp.
+A simple webite using HTML5, CSS3 and Bootstarp.
 A responsive site to understand intermediate functions and properties of Bootstrap